imranmohd4568/HealthChain-Management-System/README.md

-# D-Healthcare
+# HMC

-D-Healthcare is a blockchain-based decentralized application for storing and sharing of EMR (Electronic Medical Records) of patients.
+HMC is a blockchain-based decentralized application for storing and sharing of EMR (Electronic Medical Records) of patients.
 It provides an end-to-end solution for a healthcare system while securely storing patient medical records, and giving patients control over their data.

 ## Prerequisites: